Town Council Studying Expansion Options

 The Town currently has 255 households, but there are 1,400 other households outside of Town in the surrounding Joint Land Management Area as well as key public facilities such as the Round Hill Center, the Western Loudoun Sheriff’s Station, the future site of the Round Hill Volunteer Fire Department and two Town parks.

 The 2017 Comprehensive Plan says the Town should “investigate a near-term expansion of Town boundaries in order to: increase the town population, enlarge the pool of candidates for local offices, boards and commissions, improve contacts and connections within the Round Hill community, increase the town tax base, and promote the achievement of Comprehensive Plan goals.”

 A Growth Area Study was prepared by the Town to summarize financial and other impacts to the Town and area households from a change in Town boundaries.

 After the current public engagement process, the Town Council will select a final set of parcels and neighborhoods for inclusion.
 A formal request will be prepared and submitted to Loudoun County for review and consideration by the Board of Supervisors.

 The Town plans to pursue a Boundary Line Adjustment —a voluntary agreement between the Town and County that includes formal public hearings, formal approval by both bodies and certification by the Circuit Court.

-The Town encourages all current and potential future residents to let the Town Council know their opinion and ideas regarding Town expansion, either at the planned August 3, 2017 public information meeting, other future public meetings on this topic, at regularly scheduled Town Council meetings, via email to [email protected] or by contacting Town Council members directly via the Town website at www.roundhillva.org.
+The Town encourages all current and potential future residents to let the Town Council know their opinion and ideas regarding Town expansion at regularly scheduled Town Council meetings or via email or by contacting Town Council members directly via the Town website.